This post was most recently updated on September 3, 2020

-In order to fully understand the process of how you can remove something from the internet, you need to understand the connection between the information and the original source, or “publisher.”
+In order to fully understand the process of how to remove something from Google search, you need to understand the connection between the information and the original source, or “publisher.”

-Google is one of the most popular search engines used to connect a search term with the most prevalent web links associated with that search term.
+Google is one of the most popular search engines used to connect a query with the most prevalent search engine results associated with that search term.
 The web links are coming from an outside source; a blog, article, forum, social media profile, newspaper, etc.that mentions your search term directly.
 That original source is called the publisher, Google is just your paperboy.

-Now that we know that our main source of information is the publisher, let’s come up with a plan of action to remove your information from the internet.
+Now that we know that our main source of information is the publisher, let’s come up with a plan of action to have your information removed from Google search results.

 1. Contact your source directly to remove the information

-Have no fear, there is still hope!
+Have no fear, there is still hope to have your information removed!
 Don’t get discouraged, you can get more with honey than you do with vinegar.
 Your first step should be contacting the source directly with a call or email to notify them of your interest in removing the content.